quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 ??x
 The first MDP has a clear structure where states are represented distinctly, making it easier to find an exact solution for the value function.
 The second MDP, however, shares state representations, leading to a different minimal-BE value function.

-In the first example, with two distinct states (A and B), the BE is zero if the value function \( v = 0 \) is used as it's an exact solution.
-In contrast, in the second example with three states where B and B' are identical, using \( v = 0 \) leads to a non-zero error.
+In the first example, with two distinct states (A and B), the BE is zero if the value function $v = 0 $ is used as it's an exact solution.
+In contrast, in the second example with three states where B and B' are identical, using$v = 0$ leads to a non-zero error.

 The key takeaway is that the observable data alone cannot determine the BE; additional information about the MDP structure beyond just the observed sequence is necessary.
 ??x